stoyky/stoyky.github.io/content/blog/mitre_attack_mcp_server/index.md

 Let me show how to set up the MCP server with ClaudeAI and some use cases that this server enables.

 ## Setup
+The project can be found on [Github](https://github.com/stoyky/mitre-attack-mcp).
 I have mainly tested this with the [Claude AI Desktop](https://claude.ai/download) app on Windows 11, and also with the [Debian Claude Desktop](https://github.com/emsi/claude-desktop) app on Debian 12.
 Once more LLMs start properly supporting MCP, I will experiment more and update the code.

 ### Installation steps
 1. git clone https://github.com/stoyky/mitre-attack-mcp